dippynark/blog/content/post/2015-08-31-zero-downtime-deployments.md

-As a specific example we are going to use Nginx Ingress Controller running behind a GKE Service of type LoadBalancer with [GKE subsetting](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#gke-subsetting) enabled, but the concepts should extend to other Kubernetes environments.
+As a specific example we are going to use Nginx Ingress Controller running behind a GKE Service of type LoadBalancer with [GKE subsetting](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#gke-subsetting) enabled (which uses [ingress-gce](https://github.com/kubernetes/ingress-gce) instead of [cloud-provider-gcp](https://github.com/kubernetes/cloud-provider-gcp)) but the concepts should apply to other Kubernetes environments.

 # PreStop Lifecycle Hook